-Independent Study in Journalism: Yearbook Course Number: 2134 PEIMS #03231000
+Independent Study in Journalism: Yearbook Course Number: 2134 PEIMS #03231000 Credit: 1, Full Year

-Prerequisite: Teacher approval
+Prerequisite(s): Teacher approval

 Students enrolled in Independent Study in Journalism are expected to plan, draft, and complete written communications on a regular basis, carefully examining their copy for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
 Students enrolled in Independent Study in Journalism will refine and enhance their journalistic skills, research self-selected topics, plan, organize, and prepare a project(s).